chaseruskin/legoHDL/ROADMAP.md

 - [ ] add verilog/systemverilog file support (parse verilog for module dependencies/instances)

-- [ ] use argparser package to create better CLI
+- [ ] use argparser package to create better CLI?

-- [ ] perform git pull on release command before releasing? -> leaning no
+- [ ] perform git pull on release command before releasing? -> leaning no -> don't think its needed

 - [ ] implement additional "help" command documentation

 - [ ] auto upload (on release) a changelog file to market as well if found in the block?

-- [ ] allow user to add a comment to release -> goes to git commit and also goes to version.log file
-example: `legohdl release "Fixes clock sync bug" -fix`
+- [!] add prompt to uninstall command, will notify user of all uninstallations and then ask to proceed

 ### Future Roadmap

 - [x] test creating a new block from an existing git repository (clone, then run stuff to configure Block.lock)

-- [ ] allow ability to open a script by specifying script 'alias' name `legohdl open master -script`
+- [x] allow ability to open a script by specifying script 'alias' name `legohdl open master -script`
 - [ ] add additional safety measures to all Block.lock files and settings.yml to ensure all pieces are available

 - [ ] add -instl, -dnld, -mrkt as flags for list command (not mutually exclusive flags)